SaraSSC/CorkDefectAnalizer/INSTRUCTIONS.md

 3. Download and install Anaconda from [Anaconda](https://anaconda.org), don't forget to click on the checkbox to add the path to Windows Environments
 4. Download wget.exe from [eternallybored](https://eternallybored.org/misc/wget/ )
 	1. After the download, copy the file and past it in Windows/Sys32 folder in your drive
-5. Download and install cuda-toolkit from [Nvidia](https://developer.nvidia.com/cuda-11-8-0-download-archive)
+5. Download and install cuda-toolkit from [Nvidia](https://developer.nvidia.com/cuda-downloads)
+   - For RTX 5060 Ti and newer GPUs, install CUDA 12.8 or newer
+   - For older GPUs, CUDA 11.8 from [archive](https://developer.nvidia.com/cuda-11-8-0-download-archive) may be sufficient

 # Second step